i-like-robots/EasyZoom/README.markdown

-#EasyZoom jQuery image zoom plugin
+﻿#EasyZoom jQuery image zoom plugin

-EasyZoom is an elegant [jQuery][1] image zoom plugin based on the [original work][2] by [Alen Grakalic][3].
-EasyZoom has been extended with public methods, optimised performance and includes an optional extension to create an image gallery and works on *Apple iOS* touch enabled devices such as the iPad.
+EasyZoom is an elegant, highly optimised [jQuery][1] image zoom and panning plugin based on the [original work][2] by [Alen Grakalic][3].
+EasyZoom includes an optional extension to create a gallery also supports touch-enabled iOS and Android devices including the iPhone and iPad.

 ## Dependencies